MakeSchool-Tutorials/web-7-react-redux-tetris-app/P04-Grid-Board/content.md

 ---
 title: "React Redux Tetris - Grid Board"
-slug: react-redux-tetris-
+slug: react-redux-tetris-grid-board
 ---

 This section takes the grid square created in the last section and displays them as a 10 x 18 grid.
+This grid of squares will be a component.

 # Introduction

-The game is made of a 10 by 18 grid.
+The the main view of the game is made of a 10 by 18 grid.
 Where each square on the grid is a single 20px by 20px square rendered from a grid square component.

-The main game logic has not been implmented yet so you will hard code the grid squares.
+The main game logic has not been implmented yet so you will hard code the grid squares for now.

 ## Challenges

+**Make the GridBoard Component**

 Make a new file: 'src/components/grid-board.js'.